/v1 API.

 - Authentication with your API key

-- JSON request building for calls and numbers
+- JSON request building for agents, calls, and numbers

 - Typed response objects instead of raw dictionaries

-- Cleaner workflows for polling and number management
+- Cleaner workflows for polling, pagination, number management, and agent attachments

 - Language-native naming (for example Python uses